rA9stuff/LeetDown/README.md

 * Re-enter DFU mode and try exploiting again with LeetDown.
 * If it's still not working, [download iPwnder-lite](https://github.com/dora2-iOS/ipwnder_lite) and exploit your device manually.

+### Failed to restore device

+* Update to latest iOS version with iTunes/Finder/idevicerestore then try again.
+* Check if your USB cable is working fine.
+* Try with a different USB port (or adapter if running on Apple Silicon).

 # Installation

 Mount the `LeetDown_[VERSION].dmg` and drag the `LeetDown.app` to your `/Applications` folder.